 Let’s talk about it in detail,

-A “page load time” is the total amount time taken to download a full page on your browser including all the JS, CSS, images and other files.
+A “page load time” is the total amount of time taken to download a full page on your browser including all the JS, CSS, images and other files.
 Of course, less “page load time” means faster server performance but that doesn’t mean your web host is fast for everyone.
 The major problem here is the origin server location.

 1. Remote Origin Hosting Location

 Most of the premium web hosting companies provide a reliable and scalable hosting service.
-However, wrong selection of hosting location can make your web pages load slower than a snail.
+However, the wrong selection of hosting locations can make your web pages load slower than a snail.
 For example, if you try to access a website from India, which is being hosted in New York, then it will take a massive amount of extra time to get all the content from that website.
-By massive amount, I mean around 3-4 extra seconds, which is a lot of time for a progressive small business.
+By massive amounts, I mean around 3-4 extra seconds, which is a lot of time for a progressive small business.
 Surprisingly, the same site loads faster in the United States and a bit slower in Europe.